eellak/gsoc2018-3gm/README.md

 # gsoc2018-3gm

-Welcome to _Government Gazette text mining, cross linking, and codification Project_ (or 3gm for short) using [Natural Language Processing Methods](https://en.wikipedia.org/wiki/Natural_language_processing) and Practices.
+Welcome to _Government Gazette text mining, cross linking, and codification Project_ (or 3gm for short) using [Natural Language Processing Methods](https://en.wikipedia.org/wiki/Natural_language_processing) and Practices on **Greek Legislation**.

 This project aims to provide with the most recent versions of each law, i.e. an automated [**codex**](https://en.wikipedia.org/wiki/Codification_(law)) via NLP methods and practices.